 Education & Experience: Graduate of an accredited school of optometry.
 Licensed to practice in the state of Florida

-Education & Experience: Bachelor’s Degree in Social Work or other helping profession or demonstrated capacity in providing direct services to vulnerable client populations
+Education & Experience: Bachelor’s Degree in Social Work or other helping profession and 1 year experience working with homeless persons with a disability.

 Education & Experience: High school diploma or GED, A.A.
 Degree preferred.
 Mental Health, Security or Medical background a plus.